Poison (Nicole Scherzinger song): Critical reception

 Bridget Daley of Hollyscoop was impressed with the song saying, "It’s super beat, and now we understand what RedOne meant when he told Hollyscoop how much we were going to love Nicole’s 'new' sound!"
 However, Becky Bain of Idolator thought the "pulsating dance song" was underwhelming.
 "We have to admit, we’re not bowled over by this one, which pretty much follows a standard, predictable dance-pop formula from the double shout-out at the start to the 'woosh'ing fade-out finish".
 However Bain also pointed out that current trends on the US Billboard Hot 100 were unpredictable, "then again, since when has the Hot 100 shyed away from generic pop tunes we’ve heard over and over again?
 This one could go either way, folks."

 Fraser McAlpine of BBC Music stated that he thought the song was not as good as "Toxic" by Britney Spears but was incredibly similar.
 After dubbing it a weaker version of "Toxic", he said, "And that just leaves us here with a song ['Poison'] which is all stomp and huff, a dramatic bang of a thing, which seeks to drag all the bad girls to the dancefloor so they can holler their evil intentions to into the faces of nervous men.
 It's a song which makes the most of Nicole's unwholesome sexiness – as opposed to wholesome, you understand, I'm not saying there's anything gross about her – and has drama and fury on its side."
 Nick Levine of Digital Spy agreed saying that "Scherzinger has managed to bag herself a banger of an (ahem) debut single".
 He described the song's busy production as "having a whiff of the Berline "teknoklub" that is a "racket in the best possible way".
 Levine also praised Scherzinger for her conviction on the song, awarding it five out of five stars.
 He gave "Poison" a better reception than he awarded Scherzinger's previous attempt, "Baby Love" (2007), which he only awarded three out of five stars, stating that it was the wrong single to launch the career of a world-class superstar.

 Chart performance

 Following Scherzinger's performance on series seven of The X Factor, The Official Charts Company tipped "Poison" as a contender for number one on the UK Singles Chart.
 Then on December 11, 2010, the single debuted at number one on the Scottish Singles Chart.
 Additionally "Poison" made its UK chart debut at number three with first-week sales of 67,425, thus becoming her first top ten single in the UK, as a solo artist.
 It also peaked at number two on the UK Digital Singles chart.
 The song has been certified silver by the British Phonographic Industry (BPI) for shipments of 200,000 copies of the single.
 In Ireland, the single debuted at number seven.
-"Poison" also charted at number nineteen on the Slovakian Airplay Chart.
+"Poison" also charted at number nineteen on the Slovak Airplay Chart.